top of page

 I walked out of that building at 11am, after crying to my friend on FaceTime for an hour, locked away in a room in the office.

-I Said F*ck That and Started Over
+I Said F*ck That and Started Over.
+Then I hit a digital ceiling.

 In 2019, I finally gave myself permission to leave.
 I didn’t just quit my job.
 I quit betraying myself.